Brewing Project in Practice

 - Demonstrate knowledge with respect to construction of a brewery and the processes taking place there.

-Guidance is possible in the form of personal meetings and/or written exchange between supervisor and student.
+Guidance is provided in the form of personal meetings and/or written exchange between supervisor and student.

 Academic qualifications equivalent to the three brewing courses: Brewing and Raw Materials, Brewing Process and Technology as well as Beer and Packaging Technology is required.